eldarlrd/eldarlrd/README.md

 src='https://upload.wikimedia.org/wikipedia/commons/9/99/Unofficial_JavaScript_logo_2.svg'
 width='16'
 height='16'>
-</a> **JS Libraries** to create interactive web apps and games.
-I particularly enjoy the latter, as they often require extensive work on
+</a> **JS Libraries.** I especially enjoy working on games, as they often involve deep logic and problem-solving.
-logic.

-This is a hub for my *personal projects* and the ones I make for *a couple of curricula.*
+This is a hub for both my *personal projects,* and the ones I create as part of *a couple of learning curricula.*